 Our plans including adding a wildflower meadow, sensory garden, new hedgerow, forest garden, raised beds, large polytunnel, natural play area for children, a shelter, which enable us to hold more events at the garden and a wildlife pond to attract wildlife and promote biodiversity.

-Until then, check out the progress we have made just one year of being on site by watching this lovely video and our special edition Newsletter which goes into more detail about how we have achieved the different projects and used permaculture and sustainable practices.
+Check out the progress we have made in just one year of being on site by watching this lovely video and our special edition Newsletter which goes into more detail about how we have achieved the different projects and used permaculture and sustainable practices.

-Why not subscribe to receive our monthly Newsletter and get all the latest news from the Community Garden, SEAG and eco news.
-We also regularly share useful guides and resources on sustainable living.
+Why not subscribe to receive our Newsletter and get all the latest news from the Community Garden, SEAG and eco news as well as tips and resources on sustainable living.

 - Winter at Shipley Woodside Community GardenThe polytunnel has proven to be a real asset this winter at the Garden.
 Volunteers have made raised beds, potting benches and staging ready for the growing season as well as providing shelter for donated furniture and soggy gardeners!
 The bee project is buzzing into action with willow screen planting and a […]

 - December 2020 at the Community GardenAs we come to the end of the year, we look back at the progress made on the Garden and are immensely proud of what has been achieved by all of our members and volunteers.
 The feedback and support from the community has been incredible and means so much to us all. […]